The Soul's Malady and

 1. Christ is a soul-Physician.

-for the body.
-He anointed the blind, cleansed the lepers, healed the sick,
+a Physician for the body.
+He anointed the blind, cleansed the lepers,

-and raised the dead (Matthew 8:16).
-It is He who puts virtue into medicine
+healed the sick, and raised the dead (Matthew 8:16).
+It is He who puts

-Those who were stung were cured by looking on the brazen serpent.
-Just so,
+(Numbers 21:9).
+Those who were stung were cured by looking on the brazen

-when the soul is stung by the old serpent, it is cured by that healing under
+serpent.
+Just so, when the soul is stung by the old serpent, it is cured by

 Christ is typified by the Good Samaritan.
 Luke

-departed, leaving him half dead; but a certain Samaritan, as he journeyed,
+went away, leaving him half dead.
+But a Samaritan, as he traveled,

-to him, and bound up his wounds, pouring in wine and oil."
+him and bandaged his wounds, pouring on oil and wine."
 We have wounded

 ourselves by sin, and the wound would have been incurable had not Christ,

-that Good Samaritan, poured in wine and oil.
+that Good Samaritan, poured in His wine and oil.

 Christ as a Physician is typified by the trees of the